victorgregoriosuse/bci-examples/bci-jupyter/README.md

 # Run

 ```
-# APP_UID sets the uid of jupyter user inside the container, defaults to 1000 if not set
+# APP_UID sets the uid the jupyter instance inside the container; defaults to 1000 if not set
 # This will also mount ./notebooks as the $HOME of the jupyter lab user

 APP_UID=$(id -u) docker compose up -d